Skip to content

 How do costs typically compare?

-Medigap usually has a higher monthly premium but very low costs when you get care (and no annual out-of-pocket max on Original Medicare).
-Medicare Advantage often has a lower premium (sometimes $0) but adds copays/coinsurance as you use services and includes an annual out-of-pocket maximum.
+Medigap usually has a higher monthly premium but very low costs when you get care.
+Medicare Advantage often has a lower premium (sometimes $0) but adds copays and coinsurance as you use services and includes an annual out-of-pocket maximum.

 What about provider networks and referrals?

-With Medigap + Original Medicare, you can see any provider nationwide who accepts Medicare—no referrals required.
+With Medigap + Original Medicare, you can see any provider nationwide who accepts Medicare—no plan networks.
 Medicare Advantage plans use networks (HMO/PPO, etc.); out-of-network care may cost more or not be covered, and HMOs often require referrals for specialists.

 Is prescription drug coverage included?